kubernetes-sigs/kueue/keps/168-2-pending-workloads-visibility/README.md

 ### Graduation Criteria

-First iteration (0.6):
+#### Alpha
 - Release the new API in alpha.
 This allows us to adjust the API according to users' and reviewers' feedback,
 - Release it with a feature gate.

+#### Beta
-Second iteration (0.7):
+First iteration (0.9):
 - Release the API in beta and guarantee backwards compatibility,
-- Reconsider introducing a throttling mechanism based on user and review feedback,
+- Merge the visibility-api.yaml into the main manifests.yaml,
 - Consider introducing FlowScheme and PriorityLevelConfiguration to allow admins to easily tune API priorities.

+Second iteration (0.10):
+- Drop the alpha API version.

 #### GA
-The feature can graduate to GA after addressing feedback for at least 1 release.
-We will then drop the feature gate.
+- Reconsider introducing a throttling mechanism,

 ## Implementation History